 - Multi-channel messaging

 Crises, by their very nature, come without warning.
 Therefore, it is essential to have a solid crisis action plan in place before the situation arises.
 By planning ahead, you will mitigate risk, keep staff safe and reduce the impact on your bottom line.
 Reach is all important.
 Quite simply, you need to be able to connect with every single employee, instantly, no matter where they are.
+Now, with our workforces spread over wide physical distances, the need for effective internal communication has never been more important.

 Your internal communication tools need to be more robust and agile than ever in a crisis situation.
 A multi-channel approach is the best practice solution, with the aim of reaching every employee with a single instant message, sent across multiple networks.
 You’ll also need to implement a feedback mechanism to confirm staff receipt and safety.
+Look out for channels that offer push notifications and instant messaging to ensure you can deliver in the moment.